henze-research-group/MODRLC/README.md

 6) Shutdown a test case container by selecting the container terminal window, ``Ctrl+C`` to close port, and ``Ctrl+D`` to exit the Docker container.
 7) Remove the test case Docker image by ``$ make remove-image TESTCASE=<testcase_dir_name>``.

+## Known Issues

+Currently, the ACTB has some issues that we are aware of and are working towards solving.
+These are:
+- the metamodeling framework produces models which temperature prediction is shifted by approx. 20 K.

 ## Structure
 - ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.
 - ``/examples`` contains examples of MPC and RLC Python controllers that interact with Spawn models.